coosalodge/history-book/contents/timeline.md

 * Drew Baird (Cherokee) is elected as the SE-3 Section Vice Chief.

 ## 1985
+* Dan Baird (Cherokee) is elected as the SE-3 Section Vice Chief.

 ## 1986
-* Frank Couch (Cherokee) is elected as the SE-3 Section Chief.
+* Frank Couch (Cherokee) is elected as the SE-3 Section Vice Chief.

 ## 1987
 * Frank Couch (Cherokee) is re-elected as the SE-3 Section Chief.